 In the academic world, scholars love to quarrel over the origins of the trees and how old they are.
 For me, this is of less importance.
 If someone puts a sign next to a tree that says this tree has been there since 1644, then I believe them!

 The Bussaco forest is made up of an arboretum with all the different trees and scrubs, like cypresses, planes, evergreen oaks, cork trees and many more.

 Other parts of the Bussaco forest are called the Forest Relic with special species of Oak trees.
 There is also a part with maritime pines (the Pinhal do Marquês) and the Valley of the Ferns and the Bussaco hotel gardens are a different landscape.

 As mentioned, the park has trees dating back to 1644.
 The most impressive tree we found was close to the Bussaco Palace Hotel.
-The Tasmanian Mountain Ash (an Eucalypt) has a massive diameter and is really hard to snap in a picture because of it’s size!
+The Tasmanian Mountain Ash (a Eucalypt) has a massive diameter and is really hard to snap in a picture because of its size!
 I tried!